Sole trader versus limited company: An Approach-Approach Conflict

 One of the most important factors that add to the goodwill of a business is its a number of years of being into existence.
 In the case of a company, as we know “Men may come, Men may go, but the company fails to die.”
 Older the company is, better its goodwill is.
 E.g. Marks & Spencer which proudly states “established since 1884”.

 But in case of a sole trader, the goodwill is lost once the person behind running that business dies or leaves that business for any reason.

 Deciding the right way...

-Each paradigm of business entity comes with its own pros and cons.
-Barring a few criterias viz.
-Incorporation, legal requirements and complexity of annual accounts, a limited company stands out to be a clear winner with a score of 8 to 3, however, as we know deciding the form of business is nota wrestling match.
+Each paradigm of the business entity comes with its own pros and cons.
+Barring a few criteria viz.
+Incorporation, legal requirements, and complexity of annual accounts, a limited company stands out to be a clear winner with a score of 8 to 3, however, as we know deciding the form of business is a nota wrestling match.
 The type of business entity chosen primarily depends on the objectives of the person setting it up.
 As a generalisation, there cannot be any clear cut answer as to which form is better over the other.

 We’re all too greedy and most would love to have the best of both worlds (sole trader + limited company).
 In our opinion, one can start off trading as a sole trader and also set up a dormant limited company at the same time (to save the name and build history).
 Keep the limited company status as dormant until your business grows to a stage when you can take the plunge and start doing the same business under the company name.
 This way, you can enjoy the simplicity around being a sole trader and also need not put your hand into the complex filing requirements needed for a trading company.
 To know how simple the dormant company compliance is, please click here.